dakshpokar/Distributed-Group-Membership-Protocol/README.md

 # MP2-Distributed-Systems

 This is a distributed group membership protocol system.
 The system is implemented using Go, leveraging concurrency and distributed processing across multiple nodes in a network.
+This was done as a part of CS 425 (Distributed Systems) project.

 ## Project Setup for all machines